URL Rewriting

 </dispatch>

 The example also demonstrates how information can be passed between actions.
-XQueryServlet (which is called implicitly because the URL ends with .xql) can save the results of the called XQuery to a request attribute instead of writing them to the HTTP output stream.
-It does so if it finds a request attribute xquery.attribute, which should contain the name of the attribute the output should be saved to.
+XQueryServlet (which is called implicitly because the URL ends with .xq) can save the results of the called XQuery to a request attribute instead of writing them to the HTTP output stream.
+It does so if it finds a request attribute named xquery.attribute, which should in turn contain the name of the request attribute that the output should be saved to.

 In the example above, xquery.attribute is set to model.
 This causes XQueryServlet to fill the request attribute model with the results of the XQuery it executes.
-The query result will not be written to the HTTP response as you would normally expect, the HTTP response body will just be empty.
+The query result will not be written to the HTTP response as you might expect, instead at this point the HTTP response body remains empty as the data is inside the request attribute.

 Likewise, XSLTServlet can take its input from a request attribute instead of parsing the HTTP request body.
 The name of the request attribute should be given in attribute xslt.model.
 XSLTServlet discards the current request content (which is empty anyway) and uses the data in the attribute's value as input for the transformation process.